papandreou/impro/README.md

 npm install impro
 ```

-The default configuration of impro is an insance that is configured with
+The standard configuration of impro is an instance that is configured with
 support for all supported engines - but the presence of the image libraries
 is detected which means they must be installed alongside.
 Each library has
 a node module of the same name (with the exception of gm as noted above):